doctorfree/MusicPlayerPlus/README.md

   -q [ --quiet ]                        suppress logs and excess output
 ```

-The mpcplus MPD client has an extensive set of key bindings that allow
+The mpcplus MPD client has a customized set of key bindings that allow
 quick and easy control of MPD, searches, lyrics display, client navigation,
 and much more via the keyboard.
 View the
 [**mpcpluskeys man page**](markdown/mpcpluskeys.1.md) with the command